Embiid leaves with sore knee, 76ers lose to Wizards 122-114

 Simmons came into the night 0 for 9 on free throws in the series and was 1 for 3 for the night before Hack-a-Ben went into full effect — he made 1 of 2 tries each of the final four times he stepped to the line to end up 5 for 11.

-He had 13 points and 12 rebounds.
 Tobias Harris led the 76ers with 21 points and 13 rebounds.
+Simmons had 13 points and 12 rebounds.

+Asked by a reporter about keeping Simmons in the game while Washington repeatedly fouled him, Rivers replied: “You want me to take Ben Simmons off the floor?
+No. He’s pretty good.
+I’ll pass on that suggestion.”

 NO SWEEP

-The Sixers last swept a playoff opponent in 1985 against the Milwaukee Bucks — long before Embiid or Simmons or the slogan “Trust the Process” was born.

-The Wizards last were swept in 2007 by the Cleveland Cavaliers.
+The Sixers last swept a playoff opponent in 1985 against Milwaukee; the Wizards last were swept in 2007 by Cleveland.

 TIP-INS

-76ers: Embiid missed 10 games during the regular season after getting a bone bruise on his left knee while playing against Washington in March. … Philadelphia was 6-0 against Washington this season — regular season plus playoffs — until Monday. … Mike Scott, who used to play for the Wizards, took Embiid’s spot in the lineup to begin the second half.
+76ers: Embiid missed 10 games during the regular season after getting a bone bruise on his left knee while playing against Washington in March. … Mike Scott, who used to play for the Wizards, took Embiid’s spot in the lineup to begin the second half.

-Wizards: Beal’s 20-foot jumper in the opening minute allowed him to reach 1,000 career postseason points, but Washington started 0 for 6 from the field, otherwise. … Hachimura was called for a technical foul in the third quarter. … Bertans left in the second half with a strained right calf.
-He scored 15 points.
+Wizards: Beal surpassed 1,000 career postseason points. … Hachimura was called for a technical foul in the third quarter. … Bertans left in the second half with a strained right calf.
+He scored 15 points. … Daniel Gafford replaced Alex Len in the starting lineup and scored 12 points.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports